karenamckinnon/humidity_variability/README.rst

 humidity_variability
 ====================

-This repo contains code to fit the noncrossing smoothing splines quantile regression model in McKinnon and Poppick, under review in JABES.
+This repo contains code to fit the noncrossing smoothing splines quantile regression model in McKinnon and Poppick (JABES, https://link.springer.com/article/10.1007/s13253-020-00393-4)

 Code is research (not production) quality, and will likely need modifications to run on your machine.